On Graciousness and Gratitude

 Thankfully, graciousness and gratitude still flourish among people who choose to treat others with dignity and respect.
-It is after all that what we give to others that we will reap in turn.
+After all, what we give to others we reap in return.

 It is an important choice that we must make, one that is really neglected today.
 Why would we choose to be small-minded and smugly miserable?
 Or choose to do battle, rather to find a way to peace?
 To choose to divide because of differences rather than celebrate our common diversity?
 Or to be associated with a religion that means we can’t love someone, or can’t bake a cake for someone or one in which only one gender can advance?

 Whether we know it or not too many of us have traded graciousness for speed and efficiency.
 We have traded generosity of spirit for more cell phone time and less family time and we have traded personal connections for digital ones.
 We accept religious affiliation at the exclusion of others.

 In the process, we have also turned away from the needy of our society compounding global misery.
 We have watched in horror how each such neglected person becomes a time bomb who takes others with them in a final, agonizing and grand-standing death rage.
 We have simply stopped hearing their cries for help—locally, out on our borders and internationally.
 These souls have been backed into very dangerous corners.